Automation

 Start with a basic check.
 List all your daily tasks.
 For example, sending emails, checking stock, or following up with customers.
 Look for spots where things slow down or mistakes happen often.
 This audit cuts down on confusion and boosts your return on investment (ROI).

 Prioritize tasks that happen a lot and follow the same steps.
 Good starters include email marketing, like auto-sending newsletters.
 Invoicing can generate and send bills on its own.
 Appointment scheduling lets tools book times without you.
 Social media posting schedules content ahead.
 Answering common customer questions uses auto-replies.
 Payroll automation handles calculations.
 Post-purchase emails send thanks or offers automatically.
-Explore AI applications across departments.
+AI applications across departments.

 These are top picks for small businesses because they free up hours fast.
 Think of them as low-hanging fruit in workflow automation—easy wins in digital transformation.